3DStreamingToolkit/3DStreamingToolkit/README.md

 ## Build output

-After you've built the solution, you'll likely want to start a sample server implementation, and a sample client implementation.
+After you've built the solution, you'll likely want to start one sample server implementation, and one sample client implementation.
 These are applications that we've build to demonstrate the behaviors the toolkit provides.

 > Note: We advise you to try `Spinning Cube` and `Win32Client` to begin, as these are the simpliest sample implementations.

 Here's a table illustrating where each sample implementation will be built to.
-To run one, navigate to that location and start the `exe`.
+To run one server and one client, navigate to that location and start the `exe`.

 > Note: the following table describes the location under `Build\<Platform>\<Configuration>\` where a sample can be found.
 To identify what `<Platform>` and `<Configuration>` are, see your desired configuration from [section: the actual build](#the-actual-build).
+Recall the note encourages using  `Release` and `x86`.

 <table>
 <tr>